Bright and Dark States of Light: The quantum Origin of Classical Interference

-presents a transition rate $g\sqrt{2N}$, which is $\sqrt{2}$ times that of the single-mode result: $H_{JC}\ket{g}\ket{N}=g\sqrt{N}\ket{e}\ket{N-1}$~\cite{Jaynes1963}, with $H_{JC}$ the Jaynes-Cummings Hamiltonian.
-State \eqref{sup} is the analogue of the symmetric superradiant mode, studied by Dicke in the decay cascade~\cite{Dicke1954,Gross1982}, and represents the most superradiant of the states with $N$ photons.
-We here refer to this state as the maximally superradiant state (MSS).
-Finally, states within the range $0<n<N$ present intermediate transition rates.
-As opposed to the two-level atom case, the present Hilbert space is unbounded, even for a finite number of field modes, since each one can support an arbitrary number of photons~\cite{Delanty2011}, see Fig.\ref{fig:ladder}(b).
+comes with a transition rate $g\sqrt{2N}$, which is $\sqrt{2}$ times that of the single-mode result: $H_{JC}\ket{g}\ket{N}=g\sqrt{N}\ket{e}\ket{N-1}$, with $H_{JC}$ denoting the standard Jaynes-Cummings Hamiltonian~\cite{Jaynes1963}.
+State \eqref{sup} is the analogue of the symmetric superradiant mode, studied by Dicke in the atomic decay cascade~\cite{Dicke1954,Gross1982}, and represents the most superradiant of the states with $N$ photons \cite{Delanty2011}.
+We here refer to this state as a maximally superradiant state (MSS) or bright state.
+Finally, states within the range $0<n<N$ have intermediate transition rates.
+In contrast to the two-level-atom case, the present Hilbert space is unbounded, even for a finite number of field modes, since each one can support an arbitrary number of photons~\cite{Delanty2011} (see Fig.\ref{fig:ladder}(b)).